 Baby Growth at 9 Weeks Pregnant

 Congratulations!
-You entered the 9th week of pregnancy and your embryo is now called a fetus.
-Your baby grows fast and takes on a more human-like appearance every day.
+You've reached the 9th week of pregnancy, and your embryo is now officially referred to as a fetus.
+Your baby is growing fast and developing a more human-like appearance with each passing day.

-Your 9-week fetus measures around 1 inch long.
+At 9 weeks, your fetus measures around 1 inch in length.
 That's roughly the size of an olive.
-Your baby’s kidneys, liver, brain and lungs begin to function independently and start to develop taste buds.
+During this time, your baby’s kidneys, liver, brain and lungs begin functioning independently, and they are also starting to develop taste buds.
 Yum!

 The embryo's little tail is gone, and all of their organs, muscles, and nerves start to function.
 The wrists become slightly curved, the feet begin to shed their webbed appearance, the fetal arms grow, and both hands bend.
 The legs lengthen and the feet cross at the front of the body.
 That’s right, your little one will sit criss-cross applesauce in no time!